hwdsl2/setup-ipsec-vpn/README.md

 If unable to download via `wget`, you may alternatively open <a href="vpnsetup.sh" target="_blank">vpnsetup.sh</a> (or <a href="vpnsetup_centos.sh" target="_blank">vpnsetup_centos.sh</a>) and click the **`Raw`** button.
 Press `Ctrl-A` to select all, `Ctrl-C` to copy, then paste into your favorite editor.

-## Usage

-Get your computer or device to use the VPN.
-Please see: <a href="docs/clients.md" target="_blank">Configure IPsec/L2TP VPN Clients</a>.

-Enjoy your very own VPN! :sparkles::tada::rocket::sparkles:

 ## Important Notes

 For **Windows users**, a <a href="https://documentation.meraki.com/MX-Z/Client_VPN/Troubleshooting_Client_VPN#Windows_Error_809" target="_blank">one-time registry change</a> is required if the VPN server and/or client is behind NAT (e.g. home router).
 In case you see `Error 628`, go to <a href="https://github.com/hwdsl2/setup-ipsec-vpn/issues/7#issuecomment-210084875" target="_blank">the "Security" tab</a> of VPN connection properties, enable `CHAP` and disable `MS-CHAP v2`.